 I hope this answers some questions you may have about choosing a size.
 Drop your other questions about sizing in the comments, and maybe I’ll answer them in a future post.

 **Amy Herzog has some great resources on this topic.
 Here is a tutorial she wrote on choosing a size for her patterns: https://amyherzogdesigns.com/tutorials/choosing-a-size-set-in-sleeve/.

 To get the latest updates subscribe to my Monthly Musings on Knitting and Fiber.
-You will receive a code for 30% any pattern in my Ravelry or Payhip shop, as well as additional subscriber-only offers.
+You will receive a free cowl pattern and additional subscriber-only offers.